Find the Best Financial Planning Software

 VeriPlan Personal Financial Lifecycle Planner

 VeriPlan is a fully integrated and automated personal investment calculator and projection engine for lifetime financial planning.
-VeriPlan is licensed and is for personal, non-commercial use by one (1) household to develop a personal financial plan.
-The price of one end user license for VeriPlan is $39.95, which includes free shipping and handling within the U.S. California residents pay 8.25% sales tax.
-(Purchase terms are subject to change without notice.)
+VeriPlan is licensed and is for personal, non-commercial use by one (1) household to develop unlimited personal financial plans.
+The price of the VeriPlan software and one end user license is $49.95.
+This single license covers all Macintosh and Windows PCs owned by the household.

 Quicken Retirement Planner

 The Quicken Retirement Planner functionality is bundled into the Quicken expense tracking and bill paying software application.
-When this comparison was written in March 2007, Intuit's list prices for Quicken versions with the Quicken Retirement Planner were: Deluxe ($59.99), Premier ($79.99), and Home & Business ($89.99).
+When this comparison was written, Intuit's list prices for Quicken versions with the Quicken Retirement Planner were: Deluxe ($59.99), Premier ($79.99), and Home & Business ($89.99).
+Some of the long-term planning functionality is not available with the lower priced product.